UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 % **echo $SHELL**
 /bin/csh

 While this identifies your default shell, it does not accurately identify the shell you are currently using.
 I will give you a better way to find out later.
-Because this column discusses the Bourne shell, any commands discussed here will only work right if you are using the Bourne shell.
-You have two choices: place these commands in a Bourne shell script.
+Because this tutorial discusses the POSIX shell, any commands discussed here will only work right if you are using the POSIX shell.
+You have two choices: place these commands in a POSIX shell script.
 That is, create a file, make the first line read

 #!/bin/sh